What Is A Domain Name Server And What Does It Do?

 (Nameservers for this domain have not been set up yet!)

-How To Set Up Nameservers For Your Domain Name – Step-By-Step Tutorial
+How To Configure Your Domain Name Server – Step-By-Step Tutorial

 After you have registered your domain name and set up your webhosting account, the next step is to connect your domain and web server together.
 This is required so that when people type your domain name into their browsers, they will actually end up going to your website.